 What was actually done that afternoon there is no need to describe, brothers, as you may easily guess all....I leapt on these two young ptitsas.
 This time they thought nothing fun and stopped creeching with high mirth, and had to submit to the strange and weird desires of Alexander the Large, which, what with the Ninth and the hypo jab, were choodessny and zammechat and very demanding, O my brothers.
 But they were both very very drunken and could hardly feel very much....They looked like they had been in some big bitva, as indeed they had, and were all bruised and pouty.

 Once one reads the original, it is clear why Kubrick could not film the novel as written.

 The middle part of the book and film focuses on Alex's life in prison, his dealings with the prison chaplain, and his agreeing to undergo the Ludovico treatment.
-My favourite role in the film is Michael Bates' portrayal of the prison warden, although this clip (uploaded by YouGrahznyBratchny) misses out McDowell's voiceover, taken from the book:
+My favourite role in the film is Michael Bates' portrayal of the prison warden, with this clip containing a trimmed down voiceover compared to the book:

 ...this is the real weepy and like tragic part of the story beginning, my brothers and only friends, in Staja (State Jail, that is) Number 84F.
 You will have little desire to slooshy all the cally and horrible raskazz of the shock that sent my dad beating his bruised and kroovy rookers against unfair like Bog in his Heaven, and my mum squaring her rot for owwwww owwwww owwwww in her mother's grief at her only child and son of her bosom like letting everybody down real horrorshow.
 Then there was the starry very grim magistrate in the lower court govoreeting some very hard slovos against your Friend and Humble Narrator, after all the cally and grahzny slander spat forth by P.R.Deltoid and the rozzes, Bog blast them.